streamnative/sn-demos/kop-with-aws-glue/python-produce-consume-example.md

 ![](../images/create-registry.jpg)

-You don't create schema manually, kafka client will create schema automatically.
+You don't need to create schema manually, kafka python client will create schema automatically.

 And you need to get the credentials (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_SESSION_TOKEN`) of your AWS account, which can be found in AWS console.
 We will use them later.